 E: Okay, you’re not gonna believe this but that’s James David Carter!
 He sings at our church (Athens Church) all the time.

 E: Ya.
 We didn’t know each other at the time but my producer Trey Roth knew him and knew his voice would be perfect for the song.
 So he came in to sing on that song and since then we’ve become really great friends.

 That’s awesome!
 I also want to talk about the song “Heaven Help Me.”
 You sing, “Heaven help me--why do I need you?
 Why are my knees so weak when I see you there?
 I know that it might not be smart to offer you my fragile heart but thoughts of you are keeping me awake.”
 This song SO captures the way I felt when I met my husband.
 I was scared--so scared.
 I had been in love before but I had never felt “scared” about it.
 I guess that’s how I knew it was real because I felt like I had so much to lose.
 Were you in a similar situation when you wrote this?

 E: Interestingly enough I wrote that song before I met my husband.
 I didn’t even actually write it about one particular guy.
 I had been through a lot--my heart had been broken a ton--it just felt like nothing was working.
 I wrote that song about these feelings that you get when brand new feelings start happening in your heart and you know it might not be safe, but you have to go for it.

-That makes a lot of sense and I can certainly relate to that.
-I recognized on the PaperHeart album that there were a lot of songs about love and heartbreak and I figured that that was representative of that period of your life.
+That makes a lot of sense and I know I lot of people can relate.
+I recognized on the PaperHeart album that there were a lot of songs about love and heartbreak and I figured that that was representative of that period in your life.

 E: Oh yeah.
 But there were also a lot of good feelings and experiences as well.